dfelinto/blender-manual/manual/modeling/meshes/editing/mesh/knife_project.rst

    :Menu:      :menuselection:`Mesh --> Knife Project`

-Knife projection is a non-interactive tool where you can use objects to cookie-cut into the mesh rather than hand drawing the line.
-The outline of selected objects that *are not* in Edit Mode are used to cut the mesh along the view axis of objects that are in Edit Mode.
+Knife projection is a non-interactive tool where you can use objects to cookie-cut into one or more meshes rather than hand drawing the line.
+The outline of selected objects that *are not* in Edit Mode are used to cut the meshes along the view axis of objects that *are* in Edit Mode.
 Afterwards the resulting geometry inside the cutters outline will be selected.
-Outlines can be a wireframe or boundary edges (i.e. the unconnected edges of a mesh).
+Outlines can be a wireframe or boundary edges (i.e. the unconnected edges of a mesh), as well as Curve objects.

+Keep in mind that Knife Project works from the current view's perspective.
+For best results, make sure to rotate your view to exactly the position you require before using this tool.
+Orthographic views such as Right, Front, and Top are commonly used for more predictable results.

 .. note::